reallowcut/DjangoSweetShop/README.md

 - Add products to your cart
 - Place orders

-For more information on how to use SweetShop, please refer to the [documentation](https://example.com).
+For more information on how to use DjangoSweetShop, please refer to the [documentation](https://example.com).

 ## Roadmap

-Here are some planned features and improvements for SweetShop:
+Here are some planned features and improvements for DjangoSweetShop:

 - [ ] Implement a user profile page
 - [ ] Add payment processing functionality
-- [ ] Allow users to review and rate products
+- [ ] Allow users to rate products
 - [ ] Implement a search feature
 - [ ] Improve the user interface and design